 Facility reference number Country River basin Facility name Total water withdrawals (megaliters/year) at this facility How does the total water withdrawals at this facility compare to the last reporting year?
-Please explain the change if substantive Facility 1 Canada Other: Atlantic Ocean Sea Rose 20532 Higher This year produced water has been included as a water withdrawal.
-Facility 2 Canada Other: North Saskatchewan River Bolney 5947 Higher This year produced water has been included as a water withdrawal, which increases the overall number.
-Fresh water withdrawal decreased at this in situ thermal project, due to variations that are a function of reservoir characteristics and project stage.
-Facility 3 Canada Other: North Saskatchewan River Pikes Peak 3137 Higher This year produced water has been included as a water withdrawal, which increases the overall number.
-Fresh water withdrawal decreased at this in situ thermal project, due to variations that are a function of reservoir characteristics and project stage.
-Facility 4 Canada Other: North Saskatchewan River Pikes Peak South 3786 Higher This year produced water has been included as a water withdrawal.
-Fresh water withdrawal increased at this in situ thermal project, due to variations that are a function of reservoir characteristics and project stage.
-Facility 5 Canada Other: North Saskatchewan River Paradise Hill 1534 Higher This year produced water has been included as a water withdrawal.
-Fresh water withdrawal increased at this in situ thermal project, due to variations that are a function of reservoir characteristics and project stage.
-Facility 6 Canada Other: North Saskatchewan River Rush Lake 448 Higher This year produced water has been included as a water withdrawal.
-Fresh water withdrawal increased at this in situ thermal project, due to variations that are a function of reservoir characteristics and project stage.
-Facility 7 Canada Other: North Saskatchewan River Sandall 1298 Much higher This is the first complete year in operation.
-Fresh water withdrawal increased at this in situ thermal project, due to variations that are a function of reservoir characteristics and project stage.
-Additionally, produced water has been included as a water withdrawal.
-Facility 8 United States of America Other: Lima Refinery 6802 About the same No significant change.
-Facility 9 Canada Other: Athabasca River Sunrise Thermal Project 141 This is our first year of measurement This in situ thermal facility started to inject steam for the first time at the end of 2014.
+Please explain Facility 1 Canada Other: Atlantic Ocean Sea Rose 22979 Higher Produced water has been included as a water withdrawal.
+Despite greater total water withdrawal, consumption at SeaRose decreased in 2015.
+Facility 2 Canada Other: North Saskatchewan River Bolney 6788 Higher Produced water has been included as a water withdrawal.
+Fresh water withdrawal increased at this thermal project, due to variations that are a function of reservoir characteristics and project stage.

+Facility reference number Country River basin Facility name Total water withdrawals (megaliters/year) at this facility How does the total water withdrawals at this facility compare to the last reporting year?
+Please explain Facility 3 Canada Other: North Saskatchewan River Pikes Peak 3308 About the same Produced water has been included as a water withdrawal.
+No significant change from 2014.
+Facility 4 Canada Other: North Saskatchewan River Pikes Peak South 3840 About the same Produced water has been included as a water withdrawal.
+No significant change from 2014.
+Facility 5 Canada Other: North Saskatchewan River Paradise Hill 1589 About the same Produced water has been included as a water withdrawal.
+No significant change from 2014.
+Facility 6 Canada Other: North Saskatchewan River Rush Lake 2010 Higher Water withdrawals increased in 2015 because it was the first year of operation at this project.
+Oil production also increased.
+Produced water has been included as a water withdrawal.
+Facility 7 Canada Other: North Saskatchewan River Sandall 1420 Higher Water withdrawals increased at this in situ thermal project, due to variations that are a function of reservoir characteristics and project stage.
+Oil production also increased.
+Produced water has been included as a water withdrawal.
+Facility 8 United States of America Other: Maumee River Lima Refinery 6463 About the same No significant change Facility 9 Canada Other: Athabasca River Sunrise Energy Project 3083 Much higher Water withdrawals increased in 2015 because it was the first year of operation at Sunrise.
+Produced water has been included as a water withdrawal.